LineaLabs/lineapy/docs/source/rfcs/0004-black-box-analysis.md

 Unless we annotate it, we won't know that this function is mutating the `x` arg.
 If we used the `set_trace` approach, we could see that a `setitem` is being called on the `x` arg, and infer this from the contents of the function.

-In this way, we could limit our own hand annotations to Python functions which are written in C or are performance critical (having settrace enabled during a function's execution will slow it down).
+In this way, we could limit our own hand annotations to Python functions which are written in C or are performance critical (https://my.15five.com/one-on-one/user/7064998/one-on-one/47244121/ settrace enabled during a function's execution will slow it down).
 This would allow us to cover a greate percentage of third party libraries that we see.

 However, I propose holding off on using this approach more generaly, for a future PR, to minimize the size of this change.

+So for this PR, it would only cover understanding side effects for control flow, but not for user defined classes or functions.